CourtneyNewmarch/Group-11-BFB321-Semester-Project/README.md

 This Database includes the following tables:
 ## Tables
 1. __Suppliers__: Certified medication suppliers/vendors
-2. **Customers**: Registered customers and their relevant information
+2. **Customers**: Registered customers/medical personell and their relevant information
 3. **Medications**: Contains a variety of medications and their related informartion (category and price)
 4. **Batches**: Provides a batch view for ease in medications control (expiry date and quantity)
 5. **Pharmacy Personnel**: Details the pharmacy personnel and their user details